-Earmarked Reserves - The Council holds a number of reserves earmarked to be used to meet specific, known or predicted future expenditure.
+Earmarked Reserves - The Council holds several reserves earmarked to be used to meet specific, known or predicted future expenditure.

-Events after the Balance Sheet Date - events after the balance sheet date are those events, favourable and unfavourable, that occur between the balance sheet date (normally 31 March) and the date when the Statement of Accounts is authorised for issue, also referred to as Post Balance Sheet Events (PBSE).
+Events after the Balance Sheet date - events after the balance sheet date are those events, favourable and unfavourable, that occur between the balance sheet date (normally 31 March) and the date when the statement of accounts is authorised for issue - also referred to as Post.

+Balance Sheet Events (PBSE).
 These may be classed as 'adjusting' or 'non-adjusting'.